African American Library at the Gregory School: History

 In the period before its closure, it was a K-8 school separate from what was initially Lincoln Junior-Senior High School.
 It was one of two schools enrolling zoned residents of the Housing Authority of the City of Houston or HACH (now Houston Housing Authority) public housing complex Allen Parkway Village.
 In the 1979–1980 school year, the school had 882 elementary students, with 553 (62.7%) being black, 184 (20.9%) being Hispanic, 137 (15.5%) being Asian, and eight (0.9%) being white.
 In a period before 1980, there were approximately 512 APV residents who were students at Gregory, making up about 37.6% of the total school enrollment.

-In 1980 the Gregory School closed, with its students sent to what was Abraham Lincoln Junior High School, now Gregory-Lincoln Education Center.
+In 1980 the Gregory School merged with Abraham Lincoln Junior High School, now Gregory-Lincoln Education Center.
 The building was vacant from 1980 until its re-purposing as a library.
 When it was vacant, it had broken windows, a leaky roof that allowed rain to pour into the facility, and pigeons living in there.

 Ultimately the facility was re-purposed as a research library.
 Renovation of the Gregory School began in 2008.
 In February 2009 the developers of the library asked local residents for memorabilia that the library can use in its exhibits.
 The library was scheduled to open on November 14, 2009.
 Renovations took about one and one half years.
 As part of the renovation process, the school's windows were removed, restored, and reinstalled, and the brick on the east, south, and west sides of the building was cleaned and preserved.
 The north side received a set of matching bricks.
 The library's appearance is intended to match its original 1926 appearance.
 The library opened by December 2009.
 The library system digitized some of the materials it received so the material would be available online as well as in person.
 In November 2010 members of the Gregory Library Watch, a group started in January 2010, accused the library of deliberately not archiving certain historical documents.
 Lenwood Johnson, an organization member, stated that the library refused to archive documents about an effort to prevent the closing of Allen Parkway Village, and Timothy O'Brien, a member of the group, said "They don't want to hear the low-income black history because it indicts the African-American politicians."